SHUR1K-N/NumNinja-Numeric-Wordlist-Generator/README.md

 ﻿# NumNinja: Numeric Dictionary Generator

 ## Description & Usage
-A super-high speed numeric dictionary generator (2M+ lines per second), that generates a file with all the integers within a user-specified range, either by the Leading Zeros method or Straightforward method; ideal for aiding dictionary attacks performed against a number-based pin system, or if the candidates to be tried are within, say, a specific range of contact or ID numbers.
+A super-high speed numeric dictionary generator (up to 2M+ lines per second), that generates a file with all the integers within a user-specified range, either by the Leading Zeros method or Straightforward method; ideal for aiding dictionary attacks performed against a number-based pin system, or if the candidates to be tried are within, say, a specific range of contact or ID numbers.

 <div align="center">
 <img src="https://github.com/SHUR1K-N/NumNinja-Number-Dictionary-Generator/blob/master/Images/CUI%20Example.png" >